SDGforskning/sdg-strings/SDG08_query_action_WoS.md

 >
 > 8.6.1 Proportion of youth (aged 15-24 years) not in education, employment or training

-This target is interpreted to cover research about
+This target is interpreted to cover research about reducing the number of youth not in employment, education, or training (NEET).

+This includes research on youth disengagement, early labor market integration, and various interventions (educational, policy-based, or community-driven) aimed at increasing youth participations in economic and educational systems.

+For interpreting NEET we have used the definition by the UN as "youth (15-24 years old) who are not in employment and not in education or training".

 ```py
 TS=